gloryknight/cyan_audit/doc/cyanaudit.md

 2. Back up all logs using `cyanaudit_dump.pl`
 3. Shut down database access (e.g. by turning off pgbouncer)
 4. Run `cyanaudit_dump.pl` again to catch the last bit of logs
-5. Install new cyanaudit scripts using `./install.pl` from cyanaudit directory
+5. Install new cyanaudit scripts by executing the sql statemens from `cyanaudit.sql`
 6. Create backup of `cyanaudit.tb_audit_field` (for the enabled values) and `cyanaudit.tb_config` for the new installation:
     `CREATE TABLE public.tb_audit_field_backup AS SELECT * FROM cyanaudit.tb_audit_field;`
     `CREATE TABLE public.tb_cyanaudit_config_backup AS SELECT * FROM cyanaudit.tb_config;`
 7.  `DROP SCHEMA cyanaudit CASCADE;`
-8.  `./install.pl -d app_db -h localhost`
+8. Execute sql statemens from `cyanaudit.sql`
 9.  `select fn_update_audit_fields('public')` # (Also run this for any other schema being logged)
 10. Restore the configs from your backups of tb_audit_field and tb_config:
     ```